abrierley0/incompressible_repo/vector_psi_omega/README.md

 * _**vector_psi_omega.py**_ - the code

 #### Running the Code

-For the numerical solution to the flow of a fluid which is incompressible and contained within a cube, where the flow is driven by the motion of the lid,

 1. **Configure your parameters** as required for simulation in the *config.yaml* file, by typing the following in the Linux terminal,